 For many, this is about making changes to diet or exercise routines.
-And that's fine, but motorcycle enthusiasts may have different resolutions in mind such as being a being a better rider or just riding more in general.
+And that's fine, but motorcycle enthusiasts may have different resolutions, such as being a better rider or riding more in general.

 Every type of motorcycle rider can benefit from these resolutions.
 Our motorcycling resolutions range from the practical (find the right insurance policy for you) to the adventurous (plan a cross-country road trip with your best friends).

 Motorcycle Safety Courses teach the foundations for better riding techniques.
-The introductory courses are perfect for prospective riders and new riders with only a few miles under their belt.
+The introductory courses are perfect for prospective and new riders with only a few miles under their belt.

 If you've never been on a motorcycle before, this is your chance to try one out.
 A bonus is that a passing grade allows you to skip the road test when getting your "M" endorsement in most states.

 Check out a Harley-Davidson® Riding Academy or the Motorcycle Safety Foundation website to see what's available in your area.

 We've all been guilty of it, which is why it makes our New Year's resolution list every year.
-Checking your owner’s manual is a great first step to see what maintenance your bike needs.
+Checking your owner’s manual is a significant first step to see what maintenance your bike needs.

 Here are a few of the things we also check when preparing for motorcycle riding season:

-This is the number one resolution for most riders, but getting there can be difficult.
-If you aren't spending as much time in the saddle as you would like, take a step back and ask why?
+This is the number one resolution for most riders, but getting there can take time and effort.
+If you aren't spending as much time in the saddle as you would like, step back and ask, “Why?”.

-More often than not, small changes are the ticket to more miles.
+Often, small changes are the ticket to more miles.

 Even if you go alone, you'll likely leave with new friends.
 Rallies are places where people gather and talk about their bikes, share food and drink, and generally have a good time doing what they love.

 When you truly love something, it's easy to want to share it.
-So make 2022 the year you help others discover the joys of riding.
+So make 2024 the year you help others discover the joys of riding.